Gian Franco Kasper

 Prior to joining FIS, Mr. Kasper also worked at the St. Moritz tourist office while belonging to the organizing committees of several FIS World Cups and the FIS Alpine World Ski Championships in St. Moritz in 1974, where he presided over the publicity, press and public relations sections.
 He has also worked for the World Championships in Bobsleigh and the European Championships in Yachting and Riding.
 In 1975, FIS President Marc Hodler brought Mr. Kasper to Berne to take over the function of FIS Secretary General.

-Subsequently he became a SportAccord Council Member (formerly GAIFS), member of the IOC, member of the IOC Commission for Radio and Television and the IOC Coordination Commissions for the Olympic Winter Games in Salt Lake City 2002, Torino 2006, Vancouver 2010, Sochi 2014 and PyeongChang 2018.
-He served as Chair of the IOC Coordination Commission for the first edition of the Winter Youth Olympic Games in Innsbruck 2012 and is a member of the 2nd Winter Youth Olympic Games in Lillehammer 2016.
-President Kasper is also Member of the Executive Board of the World Anti-Doping Agency.
+Subsequently he became a GAISF/SportAccord Council Member, member of the IOC, Vice-President of the IOC Olympic Channel Services and the IOC Coordination Commissions for the Olympic Winter Games in Salt Lake City 2002, Torino 2006, Vancouver 2010, Sochi 2014, PyeongChang 2018 and Beijing 2022.
+He served as Chair of the IOC Coordination Commission for the first edition of the Winter Youth Olympic Games in Innsbruck 2012 and was a member of the 2nd Winter Youth Olympic Games in Lillehammer 2016.

 Mr. Kasper is married with an adult son, and lives near Thun, Switzerland.